 Backlinks: When a website links to your podcast, the link is called a backlink.
 Whether you host your podcast on a third-party platform or your website, it’s crucial to monitor the type and number of backlinks your podcast is getting.

+Putting effort into link building is important.
 A high number of backlinks from quality websites helps you grow podcast subscribers and listeners.

 Social media: You're probably using social media to promote your podcast.
 Keep an eye on what people are saying about your podcast, the number of likes and shares your social media posts receive, and the number of people who click on your podcast links.